 Augsburg’s Department of Physician Assistant Studies educates generalist physician assistants oriented toward service to underserved populations, both in rural and urban settings.
 Our master’s program is a 31-month, full-time program including academic and clinical education.

 Housed at Luther Seminary in St. Anthony Park, just minutes from the main Augsburg College campus, ours was the first physician assistant program in the state.
-We have a proven track record of success; graduates of our PA program consistently pass the Physician Assistant National Certifying Exam at a rate that is higher than the national average (click here to view Augsburg’s five-year PANCE pass rate).
+We have a proven track record of success — graduates of our PA program consistently pass the Physician Assistant National Certifying Exam at a rate that is higher than the national average (click here to view Augsburg’s five-year PANCE pass rate).

 Our proven faculty and dedicated staff strive to provide our students with the best PA education possible.
 Our goal is to help graduates obtain their license and begin work as quickly as possible.